emperk/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+  ANSWER: Tokens are stored on the client side while sessions use server memory.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+  ANSWER: `bcryptjs` allows us to build password security that always hashes every password.
 3. How are unit tests different from integration and end-to-end testing?
+  ANSWER: Integration testing test how external systems are working with the internal modules individually.
+End-to-end testing tests the user experience from start to finish.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+  ANSWER: It helps the developer focus on the app's requirements before writing code.